Welcome to LifeCourse

 David joined the LifeCourse team as Co-Convenor in 2019.
 He is a paediatric infectious diseases clinician scientist.
-He is one of the lead researchers on the Barwon Infant Study, focusing on the early life determinants of cardiovascular risk.
-This includes the role of early life inflammation and infection on the development of conditions like heart disease and obesity.
+He is one of the lead researchers on the Barwon Infant Study, Child Health Checkpoint and a number of COVID-19 related projects.
+His focus is on the early life determinants of infection, inflammation, their role in the development of conditions like heart disease and obesity.

 Leanne has been involved with LifeCourse since its inception, and took on the role of Co-Convenor in 2019.
 Leanne is Head of the Office of the Director at MCRI, which works to initiate, design and deliver strategies, policies and programs for growing research output and quality.
 Leanne’s role as Co-Convenor ensures that LifeCourse aligns to and is synergistic with other campus initiatives.

 Meredith joined LifeCourse in February 2019 as a postdoctoral fellow, before joining LifeCourse full-time as Program Manager in February 2020.
 She works to support the ongoing growth of LifeCourse’s science, people and systems, as well as undertaking a focused program of research using cross-cohort approaches.